UCF-ML-Research/RPNet/README.md

 The code is organized and maintained by Jiaqi Xue of Dr. Qian Lou's Lab at the University of Central Florida (UCF).

 ## Overview
-- We first identified that existing attacks and defense techniques for NN are not transformed well to Private Neural Networks (PNet).
+- We first identified that existing attacks and defense techniques for Neural Network are not transformed well to Private Neural Networks (PNet).
 - We propose PNet-Attack to efficiently attack PNet in both target and untarget manners by arc-shaped search in the frequency domain and a cosine annealing perturbation size schedule.
 - To defend the adversarial attacks, we propose RPNet by adding noise in the output layer and a DNT technique to design a Robust and Private Neural Network.
 ![overview](https://github.com/UCF-ML-Research/RPNet/blob/main/figure/RPNet.png)